JiahuiXuAmy/IBM-Employee-Attrition-Analysis-Prediction/README.md

 # Project Objective
 The primary objective of this project is to conduct Exploratory Data Analysis (EDA) on the IBM HR Analytics Employee Attrition & Performance dataset using Python.
 The project aims to gain valuable insights into the factors contributing to employee attrition and organizational performance through EDA.
-Additionally, we will build predictive models using various machine-learning algorithms to forecast employee attrition.
+Additionally, predictive models are built using various machine-learning algorithms to forecast employee attrition.